khurram-aziz/HelloDocker/Prometheus/README.md

 ## docker-compose.v3.yml
 Use with docker swarm (docker stack deploy)

+- Change netcoreconsole and bauth image names according to your registry
+- Change extra hosts settings according to your swarm
 - Will deploy node-exporter and netcoreconsole globally
+- Will deploy one instance of alertmanager and bauth each
-- Will deploy prometheus, alertmanager, grafana, bauth and nginx on swarm manager
+- Will deploy prometheus, grafana and nginx on swarm manager
+- You will be able to access grafana @ http://swarm-manager behind nginx with basic auth; raw grafana @ http://swarm-manager:90 and prometheus @ http://swarm-manager:91
 - Look for "machine" metric; it will have name label giving you all the container host names of netcoreconsole